KP Coronavirus (COVID-19) Communications

 - Our management teams have regularly scheduled meetings to refine our production plan should we need to react to production that is more limited.

-- Supply chain continuity: plans and communications are in place with our suppliers (i.e. paper merchants, buyout partners, freight carriers, USPS and equipment servicers).
+- Supply chain continuity: plans and communications are in place with our suppliers (e.g. paper merchants, outsource providers, freight carriers, USPS and equipment servicers).

 - The technology that supports all our critical IT system and customer facing solutions are located in two redundant data centers.
 The primary data center is collocated at the Cyxtera datacenter in Sunnyvale CA in a secure facility.
 Cyxtera has a pandemic plan in place and we are in constant contact with them.

 - Our network architecture allows for secure remote connections to our datacenter for development and support.
-We have instructed all our technology and development teams where possible, to work remote until we know more about the spread of the virus.
+We have instructed all our technology and development teams where possible, to work remote until we may once again resume work using pre-pandemic methodologies.

-- We are additionally planning, scheduling and staffing for cases where we may see higher than usual absenteeism as employees need to care for children that may be out of school due to school closures, or employees need to care for impacted family members.
+- We are additionally planned, scheduled and staffed for cases where we saw higher than usual absenteeism as employees needed to care for children that were out of school due to school closures, or employees who needed to care for impacted family members.